Bam4d/Griddly/docs/reference/GDY/Environment/Player/Actions/ControlScheme/index.rst

      - Action Ids 1 and 3 (left and right) set the destination of the action as the source.
 The rotation is relative to the rotation of the object that is being directed.
 Only action 2 (up) sets the destination of the action to the object in front of the directed object.
    * - ``DIRECT_ABSOLUTE``
      - string
      - Actions 1,2,3,4 map the destination object to the object on the left, up, right and down respectively.
-The source object is always the object defined by the DirectControl option.
+The source object is always the object defined by the AvatarObject option.

 .. list-table::